elcuervo/gerbil/README.md

 Just like assert but checks types AND value.

 ### assertThrow
-Asserts the throw of an exception.
+Asserts an exception throw.

 ### assertType
 Asserts the type of the object to evaluate.

 ### pending
-Mark the test as pending.
+Marks the test as pending.

 ### setTimeout
-Run the test within a time.
+Runs the test within a set time.

 ### async
-Run async code.
+Runs async code.
 Eg. callbacks, timers.

 ---